bernardodavilaa/Zippys/README.md

 ![product-mobile](https://github.com/user-attachments/assets/ec43ec7d-eca2-4ae3-a168-116089eefcdf)

 ##Customer Infomation
-This Component is for the Customer Information styles and validating the inputs for the user
+This Component is for the Customer Information styles and validating the inputs for the user.
+At this part we have two scenarios, because the user can have two dispatch options, Pickup Or Delivery.
+So In the Pics we have the two Design Options, the delivery one has 2 more inputs, "Delivery Address" and "Delivery Instructions"

 #### Desktop:
 ![desktop-ci](https://github.com/user-attachments/assets/ccaf2848-fbe0-4c27-bdb4-c6f5e7c65c7a)